evkx/evkx.github.io/content/models/nio/et7/ET7/_index.md

 The maximum DC charging speed is 126kW.
 A full charge from 0 - 100% would take 83 minutes, while a more common scenario of 10-80% would take 43 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 72% resulting in an actual charge speed including time loss on 79kW.
 Each charge session would take 44 minutes and 24 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 10 hours and 23 minutes to drive.
-This will requires three charge sessions charging from 8% to 68%.
+This trip will require three charge session(s) charging from 8% to 68%.
 The total time lost for charging will be 123 minutes.
 ### 75kWh

 The battery has a gross capacity of 75kWh and a net capacity of 70,5kWh, meaning you have a 4,5kWh buffer for protection.
 (6,0%).
 Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 445 to 385 km (277-239 mi).
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 15,5kWh/100km for the basic version and 17,8kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 140kW.
 A full charge from 0 - 100% would take 65 minutes, while a more common scenario of 10-80% would take 34 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 74% resulting in an actual charge speed including time loss on 77kW.
 Each charge session would take 37 minutes and 57 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 10 hours and 41 minutes to drive.
-This will requires four charge sessions charging from 7% to 71%.
+This trip will require four charge session(s) charging from 7% to 71%.
 The total time lost for charging will be 141 minutes.
 ### Onboard charger